The Backstory

 Costco Travel

-Early in the process, Costco Travel was mentioned as a great option.
+Early in the process, Costco was mentioned as a great option.
 At the time, I was looking for independent travel rather than tours.
 So I started my search there and found a perfect two-week trip to Florence and Venice.
-Costco provided pleasant surprises in both flexibility and level of customization from package and hotel options, length of stay in each city, to booking activities in and around each destination.
-Ground transportation to and from airports and between cities was also pre-arranged, greatly simplifying any travel by rail which can be somewhat complex and overwhelming for newbies.
-All at discounted member rates with additional perks such as meal credits.
-One of the best features was having airfare included because that gave me a set target to save for.
+Costco provided pleasant surprises in both flexibility and customization from package and hotel options, length of stay in each city, to booking activities in and around each destination.

 Costco also offers a multitude of packages for those who may prefer a cruise experience.
-While I didn’t see much in the way of guided tours, that wasn’t the focus of my search and may very well be offered.
+While I didn’t see much in the way of guided group tours, that wasn’t the focus of my search and may very well be offered.

 Smithsonian Journeys